 Beavers are mainly active during the night therefore, spotting them can be tricky!

-We recommend going out at dawn and dusk to try and spot beavers, however, you can also look out for signs of beavers.
-So don’t worry we are here to tell you about the signs you can look out for to spot a beaver and even find out what it has been up to during its nightly excursions!
+We recommend going out at dawn and dusk to try and spot a beaver.
+However, you can also look out for signs of beavers.
+So don’t worry, we are here to tell you about the signs you can look out for to spot a beaver and even find out what it has been up to during its nightly excursions!

 Beavers sometimes strip the bark off branches for a snack, leaving peeled sticks behind.
 However, deer do this too!
 To know if it’s a sign of a beaver, look out for other clues like chewed stumps or the telltale trails they leave behind.